amonks/sidevalve/pub/README.md

 Sidevalve is a cool lil engine for making choose-your-own-adventure games for the Internet without thinking too much about code.

+**This readme is about *developing games using sidevalve*, not *developing sidevalve itself*.
+If you're looking to contribute to sidevalve, visit the [master branch](https://github.com/sidevalve/sidevalve/tree/master).**

 ## Really?
 Cool!

 Yeah!